mscorcia/Natural-Disaster-Analysis/README.md

 - Is there a correlation between disaster type and location?
 - Does the frequency and type of disasters change over time?
 - Can the number of disasters in a specified year be predicted based off of historial data alone?
-- Can we predict whether or not a disaster will occur?
+- Can we predict whether or not a specific disaster will occur in a specific location?
 - Can we predict future Earth temperatures in a specific location based on historical data alone?

 ## Description of data exploration phase